gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 tubs full of steaming, soapy water.
 I caught one of them eyeing me, and returned her look boldly.
 She blushed and ducked her head, obviously imagining from the company I kept that I was an assassin off to dab spider venom on the back of some foreign spy's neck or some such nonsense.
-Ah, if only...
+Ah, if only…

 Past the laundry yard was a larger square where half a dozen servants were setting dayglass on shelves to catch the morning light.
 A few pieces were